 - 1 pound Borden Sharp Cheddar Cheese

-- ¾ stick butter (6 tablespoons)
+- 3/4 stick room temperature unsalted butter (6 tablespoons)

-- 2 cups all purpose flour
+- 2 cups all-purpose flour

-- 1 heaping teaspoon salt
+- 1 heaping tsp Kosher salt

-- 2.5 teaspoons cayenne pepper (3.5 for even hotter)
+- 2.5 tsp cayenne pepper

-- paprika for dusting, if desired
+- paprika for dusting (optional)

-- Bake at 400 for 15 minutes, or until lightly browned on the bottom and dry.
-Allow to cool and then store in an airtight container.
+- Allow them to cool and then store them in an airtight container.